copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 ![Reproduction of behavior in Fig.5A of reference 1 ](ex3case2.png)

 **Fig. 2.** Reproduction of behavior in Fig.5A of reference 1.
 Note here we obtain a behavior similar to their Fig5B, where there are three types of waves interleaved, instead of just one.
-It is not clear why this is different from the paper, though it could be that the published paper does not describe the exact parameters obtained in their figure 1...
+It is not clear why this is different from the paper, though it could be that the published paper does not describe the exact parameters obtained in their figure 1.
+Another possibility is that the randomness of the alpha parameter may cause different results at different times.
 Ref.
 1 indexes the units in a range [-24,24], where this figure shows [0,49], so our center unit in this figure is 24, which corresponds to 0 in the original paper.

 ## References and notes